 My experience backpacking solo in Thailand is that it can, in fact, get a bit much sometimes.
 It’s possible to get a bit mentally exhausted from how many people you meet.
 If you get to that point, you always have the option to just do something by yourself for a day or two.

-Good news: you don’t need to learn Thai to travel in Thailand.
+First, some good news: you don’t need to learn Thai to travel in Thailand.

 It does help to know a few phrases in the local language, such as hello, goodbye, and thank you.
 People will always appreciate your attempt to learn such basics.
 But you can get by in Thailand just using English for the most part.